Itay-Biton/LogMeIn/README.md

 - **Circles**: The nine circles represent different settings (e.g., battery level, screen time, Wi-Fi connection, etc.).
 Each circle updates in real time based on the system's current status.
 They change color from red to green as each condition is met.
 - **Slider**: Users should modify the slider position based on the current battery level of their device.
-- **Password Input**: Users must enter a correct password to proceed.
-The password check is one of the conditions that must be met before the "Continue" button is enabled.
-- **Continue Button**: The button remains disabled until all conditions are met, ensuring that the user has correctly configured their device settings.
+- **Unlock Button**: The button remains disabled until all conditions are met, ensuring that the user has correctly configured their device settings.

 ### Screenshots and Video
 <p align="center">